 (15) Ownership Transfer Fee.
 Requests to approve an ownership transfer must be accompanied by a non-refundable processing fee of $1,000.

 (16) Unused Credit or Penalty Fee.
 Development Owners who have more tax credits allocated to them than they can substantiate through Cost Certification will return those excess tax credits prior to issuance of IRS Form 8609.
-For Competitive Housing Tax Credit Developments, a penalty fee equal to the one year credit amount of the lost credits (10% of the total unused tax credit amount) will be required to be paid by the Owner prior to the issuance of IRS Form 8609 if the tax credits are not returned, and 8609's issued, within one hundred eighty (180) days of the end of the first year of the credit period.
+For Competitive Housing Tax Credit Developments, a penalty fee equal to the one year credit amount of the lost credits (10% of the total unused tax credit amount) will be required to be paid by the Owner prior to the issuance of IRS Form 8609 if the tax credits are not returned, and 8609's issued, within 180 days of the end of the first year of the credit period.
 This penalty fee may be waived without further Board action if the Department recaptures and re-issues the returned tax credits in accordance with Code, §42.
-If an Applicant returns a full credit allocation after the Carryover Allocation deadline required for that allocation, the Executive Director may recommend to the Board the imposition of a penalty on the score for any Competitive Housing Tax Credit Applications submitted by that Applicant or any Affiliate for any Application in an Application Round occurring concurrent to the return of credits or if no Application Round is pending, the Application Round immediately following the return of credits.
-If any such point penalty is recommended to be assessed and presented for final determination by the Board, it must include notice from the Department to the affected party not less than fourteen (14) calendar days prior to the scheduled Board meeting.
-The Executive Director may, but is not required, to issue a formal notice after disclosure if it is determined that the matter does not warrant point penalties.
-The penalty will be assessed in an amount that reduces the Applicant's final awarded score by an additional 20 percent.
+If an Applicant returns a full credit allocation after the Carryover Allocation deadline required for that allocation, the Executive Director may recommend to the Board the imposition of a penalty on the score for any Competitive Housing Tax Credit Applications submitted by that Applicant or any Affiliate for any Application in an Application Round occurring concurrent to the return of credits as further provided for in §11.9(f) of this chapter (relating to Factors Affecting Scoring and Eligibility in current and future Application Rounds), or if no Application Round is pending, the Application Round immediately following the return of credits.
+If any such point penalty is recommended to be assessed and presented for final determination by the Board, it must include notice from the Department to the affected party not less than 14 calendar days prior to the scheduled Board meeting.
+The Executive Director may, but is not required to, issue a formal notice after disclosure if it is determined that the matter does not warrant point penalties

 (17) Compliance Monitoring Fee.
 Upon receipt of the cost certification for HTC Developments or HTC Developments that are layered with Direct Loan funds, or upon the completion of the 24-month development period and the beginning of the repayment period for Direct Loan only Developments, the Department will invoice the Development Owner for compliance monitoring fees.
-The amount due will equal $40 per tax credit Unit and $34 per Direct Loan designated Unit, with two fees due for uunits that are dually designated.
+The amount due will be equal to $40 per tax credit Unit and $34 per Direct Loan designated Unit, with both fees due for Units that are dually designated.
 For HTC Developments, the fee will be collected, retroactively if applicable, beginning with the first year of the credit period.
 For Direct Loan only Developments, the fee will be collected beginning with the first year of the repayment period.
 The invoice must be paid prior to the issuance of IRS Form 8609 for HTC properties.
 Subsequent anniversary dates on which the compliance monitoring fee payments are due shall be determined by the month the first building is placed in service.
 Compliance fees may be adjusted from time to time by the Department.

 (18) Public Information Request Fee.
 Public information requests are processed by the Department in accordance with the provisions of Tex.
 Gov’t Code, Chapter 552.
 The Department uses the guidelines promulgated by the Office of the Attorney General to determine the cost of copying and other costs of production.